 Before starting at NC State, I taught in residential outdoor and high school classroom settings, always with an emphasis on outdoor and experiential education.
-At NC State, I aim to keep these foci as I interact with undergraduate and graduate students through service learning.
-I use service-learning to give students experience in participatory social science research and bridge them directly to the communities we serve as researchers.
+At NC State, I aim to keep these foci as I interact with undergraduate and graduate students through service learning and community engagement.
+I use these approaches to give students experience in participatory social science research and bridge them directly to the communities we serve as researchers.
 At NC State, I teach the following courses:

 PRT 442: Recreation & Park Interpretive Services (Spring semesters)